Zandarck/FileFinder/README.md

  #### Usage:
- Load up a terminal/command prompt in the main directory and type:
+ Load up a terminal/command prompt in the main directory and type (or paste):

  ```python FindThatFile.py```